 John Harry & Evaline (Avelina) Dean Mills Savill(e)

-The Savill's homesteaded the 160 acres directly west of Albert Preece and were living there (Number 5- Highland map - interactive, large) at the 1880 census with one daughter, Carey (Caroline Mills).
+The Savill's homesteaded the 160 acres directly west of Albert Preece and were living there (Number 5 on the 1958 Highland map) at the 1880 census with one daughter, Carey (Caroline Mills).
 The census was misread and their name shows up as Laville instead of Saville.
 Harry was 23 and Evaline was 20.
 Harry was born in Chagwell, Essex, England, about 1857 to Jesse and Priscilla Brazier Savill and came to New York from Liverpool aboard the "Minnesota", arriving September 17, 1872.

 Evaline was born in Salt Lake City, Utah October 13, 1859, the only child of William Gill and Emily Hill Mills.
 In the 1860 census she is listed as 8/12 years old, living in Salt Lake City.
 Harry and Evaline were married January 1, 1879 and within a few months built and moved into the log cabin that now stands in the Highland Heritage Park.
 They had three other children after Caroline: Emily Hill, Willard Daniel, and Margaret Mills.
 In 1896 Harry transferred the property to Evaline and later the same year she sold it to John van Steeter.

 They cannot be located in the 1900 census but Evaline was found in Colonia Juarez, Mexico and died there March 7, 1920.
 Their daughter Caroline, born May 27, 1879, married John Eli Telford (perhaps a relative to William who lived just to the south of them in Highland) and she too, died a resident of Colonia Juarez, April 14, 1965.
 Evaline and her daughter are both buried in the Panteon Municipal Cemetery Number 02 in Colonia Juarez, Chihuahua, Mexico.